Bruce Paltrow: Life and career

-Paltrow was born in Brooklyn, the son of Dorothy (née Weigert) and Arnold Paltrow (né Paltrowitz).
+Paltrow was born in Brooklyn, the son of Dorothy (née Weigert) and Arnold "Buster" Paltrow (né Paltrowitz).
 He had a brother, Robert.
 He was a first cousin of Spencer J. Giffords, father of Gabby Giffords, who became an American politician and member of the United States House of Representatives.
 His family was of Eastern European Jewish descent with roots in Minsk.
-His paternal great-grandfather, whose surname was Paltrowicz, was a Rabbi in Novogrudok.
+His paternal great-grandfather, whose surname was Paltrowicz, was a Rabbi in Nowogród.
 His father and mother owned Paltrow Steel Company and a home in Palm Beach, Florida.

 Paltrow studied painting at Tulane University in New Orleans, Louisiana.
 In the late 1960s, he began directing stage productions in New York City, where he met actress Blythe Danner.
 They were married from December 14, 1969, until his death.

 He was the producer of the television series The White Shadow and St. Elsewhere.
 His last production was the film Duets, which starred his daughter Gwyneth.

 He also owned a restaurant in Aspen called Gordon's.

 Paltrow identified himself as a Democrat.
 He reportedly refused to cast Dwight Schultz for a role on St. Elsewhere because the actor, a political conservative, supported Ronald Reagan.